Phoebe Paterson Pine

+Career

 Born in Siddington, Gloucestershire, Paterson Pine competed at the 2017 World Para Archery Championships, where she won a bronze medal.

 Paterson Pine was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to archery.

 She won the bronze medal in her event at the 2022 World Para Archery Championships held in Dubai, United Arab Emirates.

+She competed at the 2024 Paralympics in Paris where she was beaten into fourth place by her seven-month pregnant colleague Jodie Grinham.